-There are currently no Food and Drug Administration-approved drugs for the treatment of COVID-19, although remdesivir as emergency use authorization (EUA) is showing some promise.
+The U.S. Food and Drug Administration (FDA) has approved remdesivir, baricitinib (in combination with remdesivir), dexamethasone, and other drugs in addition to monoclonal antibodies for the treatment of COVID-19.
 Current recommended clinical management of patients with COVID-19 includes infection prevention and control measures and supportive care, including supplemental oxygen and mechanical ventilation support when indicated.
 As in the management of any disease, treatment decisions ultimately reside with the patient and their health care provider.